Legends of the Hidden Temple: Final Round: The Temple Run

-A contestant who encountered a temple guard was forced to give up a full pendant in order to continue.
+A contestant who encountered a temple guard was forced to give up a full pendant to continue.
 However, if the first contestant was caught without a pendant in his or her possession, he or she was taken out of the temple and the second contestant entered.
-In either case, the temple guard who captures the contestant was out of play, and did not appear again in that room where the first contestant was captured.
+In either case, the temple guard who captured the contestant was out of play and did not appear again in the room where the first contestant was captured.
 When the second contestant entered, any doors that the first contestant opened remained open.
 If the second contestant was caught without a full pendant, the run ended immediately.
-It was possible for a player to enter a room with an unencountered temple guard on their way to the artifact and not get caught, usually if the room design makes it so that the guard can only capture the player if within reach (e.g. the Dark Forest where one of the trees "could be inhabited by the spirit of a temple guard" which was signaled if the tree grabbed the player, but the player had to be within reach to trigger the tree).
+A player could enter a room with an unencountered temple guard on their way to the artifact and not get caught, usually if the room design makes it so that the guard can only capture the player if within reach (e.g. the Dark Forest is where one of the trees "could be inhabited by the spirit of a temple guard" which was signaled if the tree grabbed the player, but the player had to be within reach to trigger the tree).

 The team had three minutes to retrieve the artifact and leave the temple with it.
 If either contestant grabbed the artifact, all remaining temple guards vanished and all locked doors in the temple instantly opened, allowing the contestant to escape unhindered.
 For entering the temple, the team automatically won a prize.
 If a team member picked up the artifact, the team won a more expensive prize as well.
-A team that retrieved the artifact and exited the temple with it before time ran out earned the grand prize, in addition to the other two prizes.
+A team that retrieved the artifact and exited the temple with it before time ran out earned the grand prize and the other two prizes.
 Starting with season 2, the temple had an actual gate that Olmec would lower before the round started.